-A professional musician’s purchase of concert clothing is a tax-deductible expense, but you need to make sure that you meet the IRS requirements for “uniforms” in order to ensure that the expense is allowable.
-The IRS has a two-part test to determine if work clothing is tax-deductible:
+Can professional musicians deduct the purchase of required concert clothes?
+Yes, but you need to meet the IRS requirements for “uniforms” for the expense to be allowable.
+The IRS has a two-part test for deducting concert clothes.

 - You are required to wear the clothes as a condition of your job.